ebaah2942/alx-backend-python/messaging_app/README.md

-Added first app called chats
+Added new messaging app project.